dojo/docs/dojo/removeAttr.rst

 ``dojo.removeAttr()`` removes an attribute.
 It is modeled after DOM's `removeAttribute <https://developer.mozilla.org/En/DOM/Element.removeAttribute>`_, but unlike the latter it normalizes standard attribute names to smooth over differences between browsers, or to provide convenient aliases, e.g., ``className`` is aliased to ``class``, and so on.
 The same algorithm is used by `dojo.attr <dojo/attr>`_.

+Since dojo 1.7, dojo.removeAttr has been kept in dojo/_base/html as a compatibility of dojo version before, it is an alias of attr.remove in dojo/dom-attr.

 =====
 Usage